Wayneoween/apolloget/README.md

 ## Problems

-As I mentioned before there is a serverside barrier that allows new images to be downloaded only every two seconds.
+As I mentioned before there is a serverside barrier that allows new images to be downloaded only every two seconds which renders this pretty useless.

 I haven't come around to adress this yet.